Things to Do in Genting: New Attractions, Experiences, and More!

-Top 10 Things to Do in Genting — Including New Attractions!
+14 Things to Do in Genting Highlands, Including New Attractions!

 1. Shop till you drop at the Genting Highlands Premium Outlets

-If you travelled back to the early 2010s and told people that Genting would one day be a shopping destination, you’d probably have been laughed at.
+If you travelled back to the early 2010s and told people that Genting would one day be a shopping destination, they’d probably laugh at you.
 And yet, fast forward to today, that’s exactly the case!

 While Genting isn’t exactly a one-of-a-kind shopping haven (Malaysia has plenty of malls), in recent years, the City of Entertainment (as locals call it) has established itself as a top destination for shopaholics.
 This is mostly thanks to the shiny new Genting Highlands Premium Outlets.